MyOxygen/MyOxygen-Flutter-Libraries/README.md

 The format used in example 4 is only expected to be used when changing content **outside the packages folders** like the main ReadMe file.

+If you accidentally commit with an incorrect package tag.
+This can be fixed using `git amend` if the most recent commit, or `git rebase` if not.
+A more comprehensive guide can be [found here.](https://help.github.com/en/github/committing-changes-to-your-project/changing-a-commit-message).

 ### Releasing a new version

 When releasing a new version of whichever package, it is important to assign a tag to the commit that marks it as "released".
 Tag names should be in the following format: